 If you want to get your money back from USPS without hassle, you should ask DoNotPay for assistance.
 The world’s first robot lawyer has a way of making this process a piece of cake.
 Just follow these simple steps:

-- Find the Get Protected button under the Chargeback Instantly section and click on it
+- Find the Get Protected button under the File a Chargeback section and click on it

 - Give DoNotPay all the necessary info about your bank

 - Verify your signature and submit the request

 And that’s everything you need to do.
 When you’re done, DoNotPay will send a dispute letter to USPS and compose one more for your bank.
 As proposed by the Fair Credit Billing Act, DoNotPay can refer to all important Mastercard and VISA codes and regulations that can help you get your money back as soon as possible.
 We can also contact the company instead of you to get in touch as quickly as possible.

 How To Request a Refund From USPS on Your Own

 If you decide to request a refund from USPS on your own, you’ll only have a couple of options.
 Take a look at your choices in the table below:

 Can You Request a Refund Via

 How To Request a Refund From USPS Through the Company’s Website